 Egyptian kolkas is a delicious taro root stew made with a garlicky cilantro green sauce, taro, and homemade broth.
-I’ve never cooked with taro until trying this dish in Egypt, and this taro recipe one of my favorites!
+I've never cooked with taro until trying this dish in Egypt, and this taro recipe is one of my favorite Egyptian recipes!

 As I've been discovering how time-consuming Middle Eastern food is, I've got a hack for this recipe at the bottom of the post.
 The taro root and garlic cilantro sauce can be frozen separately, turning this into a 20-minute weeknight dinner.

 If you aren't sure what taro looks like at the grocery store, it's a root vegetable.
 You might need to search for it at an Asian or Middle Eastern supermarket.
 When I find it, I buy it all up and stick it in my freezer (similar to what I do with fresh mulukhiyah).

 What I Love About This Recipe